CABAH/learningPythonResources/README.md

 - <a href="https://realpython.com/start-here/">Real Python</a>: Learn all things Python from the ground up; everything from the absolute basics, to web development and web scraping, to data visualization, and more
 - <a href="https://www.learnpython.orga">LearnPython.org</a>: Intended for everyone who wishes to learn the Python programming language
 - <a href="https://pythonspot.com">PythonSpot</a>: A complete Python programming tutorial suitable for both beginner and professional developers
+- <a href="https://intellipaat.com/blog/tutorial/python-tutorial/">Python Tutorial</a>: Comprehensively learn all the concepts of Python; contains basics, installation, variables, data types, conditional statements, loops, user-defined functions, Oops Concepts, and more
+- <a href="https://python.swaroopch.com">A Byte of Python</a>: A free book on programming using Python serving as a tutorial/guide to the Python language for beginners

 ## Online communities (Q & A)
 - <a href="https://www.twilio.com/blog/tag/python">Python posts</a> (blog): Many tutorials about Python and what you can create it with it

+## Python Cheatsheets
+In the <a href="https://github.com/CABAH/learningPythonResources/tree/main/cheatsheets"><strong><em>cheatsheets</em></strong> folder</a>, you can download any of the Python cheatsheets as a PDF.
+These include:
+- Python cheatsheet for hackers and developers

 [<img src="CabahFCP.jpg" alt="Centre of Excellence for Australian Biodiversity and Heritage" width="170" align="right" />](http://EpicAustralia.org.au)